 Enhancing Resilience and Wellbeing in GP trainees: a new approach to developing mindful practice

-A unique programme aimed at supporting resilience, wellbeing and patient-centered care, specifically developed to meet the needs of GP trainees, and to help prepare you with the reflective skills that are relevant to a fulfilling career in general practice.
+A unique programme aimed at supporting resilience, wellbeing and patient-centered care, specifically developed to meet the needs of GP trainees, and to help prepare them with the reflective skills that are relevant to a fulfilling career in general practice.

-- 6 x 1 hour sessions, running on your teaching days between 12:30 and 13:30.
-You will need to attend all of them.
+- 6 x 1 hour sessions, running on teaching days between 12:30 and 13:30.

 - Session themes included professionalism, how doctors think, witnessing suffering, medical errors, well-being and burnout, communication breakdown, and handling conflict compassionately.

 - Guided mindfulness practice as well as other exercises were covered, including keeping a mindfulness diary to record experiences and prompt reflection.